Anxiety: Evolutionary psychology

 An evolutionary psychology explanation is that increased anxiety serves the purpose of increased vigilance regarding potential threats in the environment as well as increased tendency to take proactive actions regarding such possible threats.
 This may cause false positive reactions but an individual with anxiety may also avoid real threats.
 This may explain why anxious people are less likely to die due to accidents.
 There is ample empirical evidence that anxiety can have adaptive value.
 Within a school, timid fish are more likely than bold fish to survive a predator.

 When people are confronted with unpleasant and potentially harmful stimuli such as foul odors or tastes, PET-scans show increased blood flow in the amygdala.
 In these studies, the participants also reported moderate anxiety.
 This might indicate that anxiety is a protective mechanism designed to prevent the organism from engaging in potentially harmful behaviors.

 Social

-Social risk factors for anxiety include a history of trauma (e.g., physical, sexual or emotional abuse or assault), bullying, early life experiences and parenting factors (e.g., rejection, lack of warmth, high hostility, harsh discipline, high parental negative affect, anxious childrearing, modelling of dysfunctional and drug-abusing behaviour, discouragement of emotions, poor socialization, poor attachment, and child abuse and neglect), cultural factors (e.g., higher rates of anxiety in collectivistic cultures and persecuted minorities including those with disabilities), and socioeconomics (e.g., uneducated, unemployed, impoverished although developed countries have higher rates of anxiety disorders than developing countries).
+Social risk factors for anxiety include a history of trauma (e.g., physical, sexual or emotional abuse or assault), bullying, early life experiences and parenting factors (e.g., rejection, lack of warmth, high hostility, harsh discipline, high parental negative affect, anxious childrearing, modelling of dysfunctional and drug-abusing behavior, discouragement of emotions, poor socialization, poor attachment, and child abuse and neglect), cultural factors (e.g., higher rates of anxiety in collectivistic cultures and persecuted minorities including those with disabilities), and socioeconomics (e.g., uneducated, unemployed, impoverished although developed countries have higher rates of anxiety disorders than developing countries).

 A 2019 comprehensive systematic review of over 50 studies showed that food insecurity in the United States is strongly associated with depression, anxiety, and sleep disorders.
 Food-insecure individuals had an almost 3 fold risk increase of testing positive for anxiety when compared to food-secure individuals.